DenisKorkmaz/DenisKorkmaz/README.md

 👋 Hey there!
 Welcome to my GitHub.

-🛠 Background: My journey in tech started unconventionally but embodies my strongest trait: autodidactic learning.
-In 2023, I took a significant step by diving deep into web development and displayed not just adaptability but also a knack for purposeful, self-directed knowledge acquisition.
-Training intensively at Neuefische, I acquired both technical expertise and the skills to agilely execute complex web projects.
+🌐 My Journey:
+My passion for web development stems from my lifelong curiosity and enthusiasm for learning new things.
+I decided to pursue my Abitur at Abendgymnasium Wien, a school that offers flexible and individualized learning opportunities for adults.
+This decision not only demonstrated my determination and adaptability, but also my ability to acquire knowledge on my own terms.
+I further enhanced my web development skills by completing an intensive training program at Neuefische, a school and pool for digital talent.
+There, I learned how to manage and execute complex web projects with agility, using the latest tools and methodologies in the industry.

 📚 Continuous Learning: While I'm passionate about creating and contributing here, I'm also gearing up for a part-time distance course in computer science to further enhance my skills.
 But remember, coding and contributing remain my prime focus!